“Tell me and I forget. Teach me and I remember. Involve me and I learn.” – Benjamin Franklin

 Assessments should reveal how well students have learned what we want them to learn.
 Instruction ensures that they learn it.
 Thus, assessments, learning goals, and learning activities should be closely aligned so that they reinforce one another.
 To ensure that these components of your course are aligned, ask yourself the following questions:

-- Learning goals: What do I want students to gain from this course?
+• Learning goals: What do I want students to gain from this course?

-To articulate your learning goals, consider what it is you want students to gain from the course; what are your overall goals for students?
-Learning goals often begin with, “In this course, the aim is to…” To translate your learning goals into measurable objectives, consider how you will know whether a student has met the goal – that is, state each goal in terms of the observable or measurable behaviors that will indicate what students are expected to demonstrate (aka Student Learning Objectives or SLOs).
-Student learning objectives, or SLOs, should be clear, concise statements that describe how students will demonstrate their mastery of the learning goals of the course.
+To translate your learning goals into measurable objectives, consider how you will know whether a student has met the goal – that is, state each goal in terms of the observable or measurable behaviors that will indicate what students are expected to demonstrate (aka Student Learning Objectives or SLOs).
+Student learning objectives, or SLOs, should be clear, concise statements that describe how students will demonstrate that they have met the goals of the course.
 These objectives will guide how you assess your students’ learning, so it is important to think about the types of artifacts that will serve as evidence of student learning.
 Some verbs frame this evidence better than others.
 Whereas verbs like “learn” and “understand” do not indicate a form of evidence sought to determine the level of student learning achieved, verbs like “describe”, “explain”, and “apply” suggest more clearly a means of assessment.

 Examples of SLOs:

-- design and present a final project.
+• design and present a final project.

-- reflect on and identify career goals.
+• reflect on and identify career goals.

-See the below or Bloom’s Action Verbs for further examples.
+See Bloom’s Action Verbs for further examples.

 Lastly, be sure to state the goals and objectives of a course in the syllabus, as this supports your students’ learning.
 Clearly stated learning objectives help students to know what the expectations are for a course and how they will be evaluated, which can positively impact student motivation and self-efficacy.

-Mapping for Alignment: How are learning goals addressed in the course?
+Step 2.
+Map for Alignment: How are learning goals addressed in the course?

 Mapping your student learning objectives (SLOs) to the course curriculum will show the extent to which the objectives are addressed in your course and help to structure course content in ways that promote learning.
 Take inventory of the learning activities and instructional strategies in your course and determine whether they guide your students to meet course goals.
 How do the learning objectives of each lesson align to the learning goal of the course?
 Do students’ learning experiences build on one another and point directly to course goals?
-Use our Learning Objectives Organizeras a framework to communicate the alignment of course goals with assessments and learning experiences.
+Use our Learning Objectives Organizer as a framework to communicate the alignment of course goals with assessments and learning experiences.
 This framework can be used to create your course map as well as communicate its alignment to colleagues and students.

 To learn more about research-based teaching principles like course mapping, we recommend How Learning Works: Seven Research-Based Principles for Smart Teaching (Ambrose et al. Wiley, 2010).